 €13.99 | EU-wide Delivery | Shop Here

 During our recent trip to Serbia, we managed to find a Serbian Kadarka wine.
 The majority of Serbian red wine production revolves around Bordeaux blends and the local grape Prokupac.
-So it was a refreshing change-up to taste something that is rare in Serbia and new to us.
+So it was a refreshing for us to taste something that is rare in Serbia and new to us.

-The Kadarka Fantazija is the entry-level bottling of Tonković.
-The 2011 vintage has won a bronze medal at a Decanter World Wine Awards competition.
+The Kadarka Fantazija is the entry-level bottling of Tonković Winery.
+The 2011 vintage received a bronze medal at a Decanter World Wine Awards competition.
 The winery currently makes this wine, a rosé, and a reserve wine named Kadarka Rhapsodija.
-Kadarka is mostly noted for producing fresh and fruity reds, but serious, age-worthy wines can also be born from this variety.
+Kadarka is mostly noted for producing fresh and fruity reds, but serious and age-worthy wines can also be born from this variety.
 That said, we prefer this entry-level effort to the reserve wine.

-The Tonković Kadarka Fantazija is the epitome of coalescence; there’s so much harmony in how the flavors melt together and in the balance.
-The gentle bouquet is dominated by floral, vegetal, and aging notes.
+The Tonković Kadarka Fantazija 2011 is the epitome of coalescence; there’s so much harmony in how the flavors melt together.
+The gentle bouquet is dominated by floral, vegetal, and aged notes.
 The palate expression is of bright red fruit and white pepper, with juicy acidity and a long finish.
-Medium-bodied red wine with soft tannins and high drinkability.
+A balanced, medium-bodied red wine with soft tannins and high drinkability.
 It’s like Grenache without the high alcohol.

 The Tonković Kadarka Fantazija 2011 is immediately approachable and goes great with food.
 It pairs well with our homemade black pepper chicken quinoa.
 Subtle, balanced, and food-friendly wine like this deserves to be lauded more frequently.
 It’s like the chips and french fries of wine—popular, go with everything, fit into every occasion, casually slip onto the table, and so delicious that you would easily overindulge if without the extra determination and intention.